Earendil docs

 This is to ensure ban-resistance: if any client can just request relay information, attackers can simply join the network to get a list of relays, which can let them block or identify Earendil traffic.

 Thus, if you want to actually ensure ban-resistance, don't use the relay we gave you above!
-Instead, you can come to our Discord to ask other users for help.
+Instead, you can come to to ask other users for help.